fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 The expensive calls are now executed asynchronously, and `other_stuff` can begin running immediately.
 If line 7 is reached before all three results are available, the main thread will automatically block and wait for them to finish.

 Nice!
-How on Earth do we implement this though...?
-At first glance, it looks like we'd need to build it into the language itself.
-As it turns out though, implementing this in Ruby is actually quite easy!
+How on Earth can this be implemented though...?
+At first glance, it looks like we'd need to modify the language itself.
+As we'll see, there's actually a much simpler approach.

 Threads in Ruby
 ---------------